The Damsel In This Dress (Book Review)

-So, I just now finished reading this $4 romance novel that I picked up at the grocery store the other night.
-I now remember why I don't normally read romance novels.
+So, I just now finished reading this $4 romance novel called The Damsel in this Dress that I picked up at the grocery store the other night.
+I now remember why I don’t normally read romance novels.

 Wrong.

-Yes, there were humourous parts in it.
-But, the number of times the characters repeated the same thoughts of lust--oh, I mean "love"--like, 3 times a page, was enough to make me roll my eyes and say "Brother, not again.
-Would you just get ON with it?!" pretty much every 10 seconds.
+Yes, there were humorous parts in it.
+But, the number of times the characters repeated the same thoughts of lust—oh, I mean “love”—like, three times a page, was enough to make me roll my eyes and say “Brother, not again.
+Would you just get ON with it?!” pretty much every ten seconds.
 My stomach was rolling too, I might add.

 In case any of my readers ever see this book by Marianne Stillings and feel tempted to pick it up, I’ll save you the trouble.
 Following is the only truly entertaining thing in this book, and it was on the second-last page: